cloudfuse-io/buzz-rust/README.md

 - only single zone capacity is supported
 - only two-step queries are supported (`HBee` then `HComb`)
 - only single datasource queries can be run (no join)
+- only filter is supported on partitioning dimensions that are not present inside the parquet file
 - a Buzz stack can only read S3 in its own region (because of S3 Gateway Endpoint)